65536william/docspring-documentation/docs/guides/embedded-library-releases/simple-forms.md

 # Simple Forms JS Library

-This JS library allows you to embed a simple web form on your own website.
-Your users can fill out this form to generate a PDF.
+This JS library allows you to embed a simple form on your own website.
+Your users can fill out and submit this form to automatically generate a PDF, so you don't need to interact directly with the API.

 See: [Embedded Web Forms](../web-forms/embedded-forms)